Skip to main content

 Personal Website

-Jacqueline is a Banting Postdoctoral Fellow at the David A. Dunlap Department of Astronomy & Astrophysics with a joint affiliation at the University of Massachusetts, Amherst.
+Jacqueline is a Dunlap Postdoctoral Fellow at the David A. Dunlap Department of Astronomy & Astrophysics with a joint affiliation at the University of Massachusetts, Amherst.
 She completed her Ph.D. at Texas A&M University, where she worked with Casey Papovich on searching for the most massive galaxies in the distant Universe.
-Prior to her Ph.D., she was a Clark Scholar at Texas Christian University and an intern at the Space Telescope Science Institute (STScI), where she worked with Kat Barger and Andrew Fox on the distances and chemical abundances of the Magellanic Stream's Leading Arm, respectively.
 Jacqueline was born and raised in the beautiful West African country of Ghana and has been involved with organizing outreach events and programs such as LUMA.

 A picture of Tanveer Karim.